 - 65 Amps, Ashdown, Cordoba, Fretlight, Mesa/Boogie, Rivera

-While Zzounds clearly outnumbers Sweetwater in guitar and amp brands carried, it should be noted that Sweetwater carries a wider variety of models from each manufacturer and also keeps rarer custom shop and limited run models in stock.
-The highest priced guitar Sweetwater has sold was a $90,000 Martin D-100.
+While Zzounds clearly outnumbers Sweetwater in guitar and amp brands carried, it should be noted that Sweetwater carries a wider variety of models from each manufacturer and also keeps the rarer custom shop and limited-run models in stock.
+The highest-priced guitar Sweetwater has sold was a $90,000 Martin D-100.